 - EPA will protect the privacy and security of information/data collected related to an organization's ENERGY STAR partnership.

 General Terms and Commitments for All ENERGY STAR Partners

-- Partner will not construe, claim, or imply that its participation in ENERGY STAR constitutes federal government approval, acceptance, or endorsement of the partner, or its goods or services.
+- Partner will not construe, claim, or imply that its participation in ENERGY STAR constitutes federal government approval, acceptance, or endorsement of anything other than the organization's participation in the ENERGY STAR program and acknowledges that partnership does not constitute the federal government's endorsement of the partner, its buildings, homes, or services.

 - Partner will act in good faith to resolve conflicts that may arise in relation to its program partnership and will seek to resolve all matters to preserve maximum public confidence in ENERGY STAR.

 Additional Terms and Commitments for Energy Rating Companies participating in the ENERGY STAR Residential New Construction Program

 - To be eligible for partnership, Energy Rating Companies must: